 - your packed lunch (if you are not having a school dinner)

 - healthy snack for break time as this is no longer provided in KS2 (fruit, cheese, yoghurt, vegetable sticks - no crisps or chocolate please)

 - appropriate coat for weather conditions as we will be outside as much as possible

-P.E days will be on a Thursday and Friday until Christmas.
+P.E days will be on a Monday and Thursday until Christmas.
 No children should bring a PE kit to school.
 Please wear appropriate P.E kit to school on those days (White t-shirt, plain black shorts or leggings, trainers, school PE hoody or normal red school jumper).
 Prepare for these sessions to be outdoors unless weather does not allow for this.
 If your child wears laced trainers, please ensure that they can tie their laces before coming to school.

-You will have two reading books: one reading book that will be sent home and kept there until it has been completed; the other reading book will be a book to keep in school and read during independent reading time.
+You will have two reading books: one reading book that will be sent home to read there, the other reading book will be a book to keep in school and read during independent reading time.
 Please continue to record your home reading in your reading diary and bring this in EVERY Friday so that we can move you up on our '40 Read Challenge' ladder.
 When your children successfully reads 40 times (not 40 books!)
 They will earn a goody box treat.

 You should be reading every day at home (if possible) and, as a minimum, three times a week.
 Research into learning shows that the more that you develop your comprehension skills and understanding of vocabulary the better you will do in school across the whole of the curriculum.
 Please do give reading the priority it needs and make sure you keep a list of, and look up, any tricky words you come across- there is a space in your reading diary to make a list of these.